CaliStyle/trailpack-proxy-cart/templates/product_upload.md

 # Product CSV file format

-The first line of your product CSV has to include the field headers described below with each separated by a comma.
+The first line of your product CSV has to include the field headers described below with each separated by a comma character `,`.
 Subsequent lines in the file should contain data for your product using those same fields in that exact same order.
 Here's a description of each field:

 ## Handle
 Handles are unique names for each product.
 They can contain letters, dashes and numbers, but no spaces.
 A handle is used in the URL for each product.
 For example, the handle for a "Women's Snowboard" should be `womens-snowboard`, and the product's URL would be `https://yourstore.com/product/womens-snowboard`.